What is Pulmonary Rehabilitation?

 - learning to live with COPD

 - irritants of the airways

-UMC Pulmonary Rehab is Nationally Cerified by the American Association of Cardiovascular & Pulmonary Rehabilitation (AACVPR).
+UMC Pulmonary Rehab is Nationally Ceritfied by the American Association of Cardiovascular & Pulmonary Rehabilitation (AACVPR).
 The AACVPR Program Certification is the only peer-reviewed accreditation process designed to review individual programs for adherence to standards and guidelines developed and published by the AACVPR and other professional societies.
 Certified AACVPR programs are recognized as leaders in the field of cardiovascular and pulmonary rehabilitation because they offer the most advanced practices.